Lisa Lipinski

 Smith Hall of Art, Rm.
 106B, 801 22nd St NW Washington DC 20052

-Lisa Lipinski's teaching and research interests include theoretical approaches to the visual arts, the history of photography, and the body in modern and contemporary art.
-Her professional experience includes working in major art museums: the San Francisco Museum of Modern Art, the Phillips Collection and the Smithsonian American Art Museum.
-She has contributed essays in museum catalogues on Pierre Bonnard, 19th-century American and French painting, as well as Spanish and Flemish paintings in the Prado.
+She has worked in major art museums: the San Francisco Museum of Modern Art, the Phillips Collection and the Smithsonian American Art Museum.
 She provides regular guest lectures on art and diplomacy for the Foreign Service Institute, U.S. Department of State.
 Dr. Lipinski is also a licensed D.C. tour guide and a member of the Guild of Professional Tour Guides, Washington, D.C.

 Current Research